aws-samples/aws-iam-identity-center-extensions/README.md

 This solution provides a composite API for managing permission set lifecycles, allowing you to:

-- Create a complete permission set object including attributes and policies in a single call
+- Create a permission set object including attributes and policies in a single call
 - Update parts or all of a permission set object in a single call with a friendly name
 - Delete a complete permission set in a single call with a friendly name
 - Based on a configuration parameter, use either an S3 based interface or a RESTful API to upload permission set object as a whole